Apple has acquired personal health and wellness startup Gliimpse

 Apple's focus on health and wellness (which will also expand to mindfulness with its Breathe Apple Watch app

-this fall) was summarized by CEO Tim Cook
+this fall) was summarized by CEO Tim Cook when he appeared

 on "Mad Money" earlier in the year.
 Specifically, when host Jim Cramer asked whether it was "within the realm of our lifetime" that a device paired with Apple's HealthKit framework might be able to monitor diabetes, blood pressure, and detect cancer, Tim Cook said "Oh, I absolutely do."